MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/invite-people.md

 You can quickly send an invitation to anyone not using Kaizala.
 Simply click or tap **Invite** to send a text message invitation to install Kaizala.

-### Step 2 – Communicate through existing digital channels
+### Step 2 – Use existing digital communication channels to excite your organization about Kaizala

 Now that the company phonebook is in Kaizala, it’s time to invite everyone to install Kaizala.